gguzhov/MDI_assistant_project/README.md

 <h3 align="center">How do I use the bot?</h3>

+1. Now that you have started the bot, tap on the "/disciplines" button in bot's message (or type it manually and send the message to the bot)

-From the suggested list of desciplines choose the one that you need
+2. Then choose the discipline that you need from the suggested list and tap its button

-Get all significant info about the course
+3. Get all significant info about the course

-If you want to get information about one more descipline, just push a button with its name on it
+4. If you want to get information about another descipline, just tap a button with its name on it

-If you got all the info you needed, push the stop button.
-Next time you want to use this bot, type /start and follow the same intructions :)
+5. If you got all the info you needed, tap the stop button.
+Next time you want to use this bot, tap "/start" button in the last bot's message (or type it manually) and follow the same intructions :)

 <h3 align="center">If you still have any questions...</h3>